Domestic partnership: California

 California created the first state-level domestic partnership in the United States in 1999.
-Effective from January 1, 2020, domestic partnerships will be legally available to all couples consisting of any two people, regardless of gender over 18 years old.
-The California Governor signed the bill SB-30 into law on July 30, 2019.
+Since 2020, domestic partnerships are legally available to all couples consisting of any two people over 18 years old, regardless of gender.

 On September 4, 2003, the California legislature passed an expanded domestic partnership bill, extending all of the state legal rights and responsibilities of marriage to people in state domestic partnerships.
 California's comprehensive domestic partner legislation was the first same-sex couples policy in the United States created by a legislature without a court order.
 The legislation became effective January 1, 2005.

 Pre-existing municipal and county domestic partnership ordinances remain in force unless repealed by their local governments.
 Thus, residents of San Francisco, West Hollywood, and a few other locations may choose between a local domestic partnership, a California domestic partnership, or marriage.
 Nothing in either the 1999 or 2003 domestic partnership legislation applies to any of the municipal or county domestic partnership ordinances, whose scopes are extremely limited and are not portable outside of the jurisdiction that issued them.

 The State of California has developed an Online Self-Help Center that provides resources and information to assist domestic partners in many areas, including filing domestic partnerships, dissolving domestic partnerships, parenting issues, tax issues, and more.